What is ADB on Android and what can you do with it?

 For example, you can use ADB to install standalone APKs (Android app installation packages), move files between your computer and device, run shell commands, take screenshots (or record video of the screen), find detailed information about the device, generate bug reports, view system logs, and a lot more.
 ADB is also often used when rooting (also known as “jailbreaking”) devices, as well, and works alongside Fastboot to flash the root filesystem.
 (ADB itself does not have a “rooting” feature, rather, common root exploits published online frequently use ADB to execute the necessary commands to achieve superuser access.)

 ADB is a relatively straightforward tool.
 Each command is prefaced with the ADB command.
-So, for example, the command ADB devices will show all currently-connected devices with an active ADB session.
+So, for example, to check for an established ADB connection to a device, you’ll use the command ADB devices.
 If you’re looking for a highly detailed repository of oft-used ADB commands, Automate the Planet has an excellent list.

 How to set up ADB on your computer

-If you choose to install Android Studio, the process is largely automated — just download the appropriate file for your machine’s operating system, install it, and you’re good to go.
+If you choose to use ADB in Android Studio, the process is largely automated — just download the appropriate file for your machine’s operating system, install it, and you’re good to go.

 Using Platform Tools is largely the same, though the download is a standalone file instead of an installable.
 Once you download and unzip it, launch a command line interface (eg, Powershell for Windows users) from the platform-tools folder (you may also need to run the command prompt as an administrator on Windows).
 But now we’re getting ahead of ourselves — ADB also has to be enabled on the Android device before you can use it.